juan-garassino/deepVogue/README.md

 img = G(z, c)                           # NCHW, float32, dynamic range [-1, +1]
 ```

-The above code requires `torch_utils` and `dnnlib` to be accessible via `PYTHONPATH`.
-It does not need source code for the networks themselves &mdash; their class definitions are loaded from the pickle via `torch_utils.persistence`.
+The above code requires `pytorch_utils` and `deep_neuronal_net_utils` to be accessible via `PYTHONPATH`.
+It does not need source code for the networks themselves &mdash; their class definitions are loaded from the pickle via `pytorch_utils.persistence`.

 The pickle contains three networks. `'G'` and `'D'` are instantaneous snapshots taken during training, and `'G_ema'` represents a moving average of the generator weights over several training steps.
 The networks are regular instances of `torch.nn.Module`, with all of their parameters and buffers placed on the CPU at import and gradient computation disabled by default.